The Colonial District of Kuala Lumpur

 Kuala Lumpur’s Colonial District

 This is where you find the Kuala Lumpur City Gallery with the famous I love KL sign.
-This place is a little gem, there is a great display on the history of KL, just enough reading to not switch off an under-enthusiastic nine-year-old, a beautiful model of the city and a craft gallery where you can watch intricate wooden buildings and decorations being made.
+This place is a little gem, there is a great display on the history of KL.
+There was just enough reading to not switch off an under-enthusiastic nine-year-old.
+A beautiful model of the city captivated the kids.
+There was also a craft gallery where we could watch intricate wooden buildings and decorations being made.

 The biggest surprise in Kuala Lumpur’s Colonial District was this.
 A cricket pitch that wouldn’t be out-of-place in a British village, it’s right in front of the Kuala Lumpur City Gallery in Merdeka Square.

-On the other side of the road is the most photographed building in Kuala Lumpur, the Sultan Abdul Samad building, built by the British, surprisingly.
+On the other side of the road is the most photographed building in Kuala Lumpur, the Sultan Abdul Samad building.
+It was built by the British, surprisingly.

-If you carry on walking out of town along the main road, you can have a totally different experience, Malaysia’s National Mosque, Masjid Negara is about five minutes away.
+If you carry on walking out of town along the main road, you can have a totally different experience.
+Malaysia’s National Mosque, Masjid Negara is about five minutes away.
 I’ll save the photos of me in a hijab for another post.
+It’s open to the public and they will loan you suitable attire.

 We really like Kuala Lumpur, it’s efficient and well organised, the public transport is fantastic, the supermarkets and shops would give any Western capital a run for its money, plus you’ve got the old and traditional for a change of pace.
-It’s been easy to find things to do in Kuala Lumpur for the kids, everything has been new and different for them.
-Sometimes they’ve been fed up with walking or catching yet another bus, but if you break the day up a bit with things they enjoy they’ve been fine.
+It’s been easy to find things to do in Kuala Lumpur everything has been new and different for us.
+Sometimes the kids were been fed up with walking or catching another bus.
+If you break the day up with things they enjoy they’re fine.

 Time to move on now, down to Melacca for a new set of experiences.